bsc-mem/Mess-simulator/Standalone/README.md

 ## 4. Simulation Guide

-The simulator requires several input parameters to model memory behavior accurately.
+The Mess simulator requires several input parameters to model memory behavior accurately.
 Here’s an explanation of each:

 #### How It Works